Advice about stitches, piles, bleeding and other physical changes after birth, plus tips to help you make a healthy recovery.

 Stitches usually dissolve by the time the cut or tear has healed, but sometimes they have to be taken out.

 Going to the toilet

-At first, the thought of peeing can be a bit frightening – because of the soreness and because you can't feel what you're doing.
+At first, the thought of peeing can be a bit frightening – because of the soreness.
 Drinking lots of water dilutes your urine, which may make it sting less.

 Tell your midwife if:

 - you're finding it really difficult to pee